YottaDB/YDBDoc/MessageRecovery/about.rst

 For information on salvaging damaged extracts, refer to the `Maintaining Database Integrity chapter in the Administration and Operations Guide <../AdminOpsGuide/integrity.html>`_.

-For details on the internals of spanning nodes, refer to the `YottaDB Database Structure (GDS) chapter in the Administration and Operations Guide <../AdminOpsGuide/gds.html>`_.
+For details on the internals of spanning nodes, refer to the `Database Structure (GDS) chapter in the Administration and Operations Guide <../AdminOpsGuide/gds.html>`_.

 --------------
 Plug-In Errors